-3.5 Oxygen Ingress
+3.5 Estimated Oxygen Ingress

 Automated oxygen sensors located in the underlying waste rock were monitored to observe the ingress and consumption of oxygen.
-Fluctuations in oxygen concentrations were observed during the monitoring period (Figure 3.15).
-Oxygen concentrations within all instrumentation nests show similar trends to that presented below.

-As saturation levels of the cover system compacted layers have remained sufficiently saturated to limit oxygen advective and diffusion, the observed increase in oxygen concentrations has been attributed to insufficient thickness of the clay key surrounding the field trials allowing oxygen to bypass the cover system.
+Fluctuation in oxygen concentrations have been observed since the construction of the trials.
+These fluctuations have been attributed to insufficient thickness of the clay key surrounding the field trials allowing oxygen to bypass the cover system through advection.
 Due to this ingress pathway, monitoring oxygen concentrations is not a definitive approach to measure the ability of the cover system to mitigate oxygen ingress.
-Therefore, oxygen ingress evaluation through the cover system will focus on the degree of saturation maintained within the compacted layer.